Create a log metric

 custom.googleapis.com/opencensus/grpc.io/client/roundtrip_latency.
 This will show the roundtrip latency of requests made by the client to the recommendation service.

 After configuring the SLI, on Step 3

 Set your service-level objective (SLO), you will define the SLO, an SLO includes the Performance goal (the reliability target) and the Compliance period (the measurement window).
-To learn more, see Choosing an appropriate time window.
+To learn more, in Google's Site Reliability Workbook, see Choosing an appropriate time window.
 Make the following selections: